Saul-Sosa-Diaz/Open-Source-Guess-The-Game/README.md

 # Open Source Guess the Game

 **Open Source Guess the Game** is an open-source puzzle game inspired by [guess the.game](https://guessthe.game/) and built using video game data from [RAWG.io](https://rawg.io/).
+You can go to the page of this repository to play the game online: [Open Source Guess The Game](https://saul-sosa-diaz.github.io/Open-Source-Guess-The-Game/).
 ## Table of Contents

 - [Open Source Guess the Game](#open-source-guess-the-game)